Waterfalls Near Chennai – A Guide To Kone Falls or Kailasakona Falls

 Kailasa Kona alias Kona Falls Entrance on the main road.

-The road to falls is a single lane road and there is a rectangle-shaped concrete arch put up by Harita Valley Resort, on the left side of the main road, if you are coming from Chennai via Uttukottai, as seen in the above picture.
-(Even though the above picture shows a blue board ‘Toll Gate’, there is no toll gate anywhere on the road to the falls.)
+The road to the Falls is a single-lane road, and there is a rectangle-shaped concrete arch put up by Harita Valley Resort, on the left side of the main road, if you are coming from Chennai via Uttukottai, as seen in the above picture.
+(Even though the above image shows a blue board ‘Toll Gate’, there is no toll gate on the road to the falls.)
 If you have missed the road to the falls, take a U-turn when you see the bridge.
 (The second bridge on your way from Uttukottai to Puthur.
-The first bridge may be around 20 to 30 feet in length, while the second one is a much lengthier one.)
+The first bridge may be around 20 to 30 feet in length, while the second one is much lengthier.)

-Kailasakona falls or Koney falls is around 100 kilometres from Chennai city and takes around 2.25 hours drive from Chennai.
+Kailasakona Falls, or Koney Falls, is around 100 kilometers from Chennai city and takes about 2.25 hours to drive from Chennai.
 There are buses available up to the main road, from where you may go by a share auto.
-Kone main falls are at around two kilometres from the main bus route and there is a good motorable road up to 100 meters from the main falls.
-The last stretch of 100 meters so, is having a well-laid pathway with steps numbering around 20 or so.
+Kone’s main falls are around two kilometers from the main bus route, and there is a good motorable road up to 100 meters from the main falls.
+The last stretch of 100 meters has a well-laid pathway with steps of around 20.

-Puttur railway station with station code “PUT”, is the nearest railway station at around 13 kilometres distance from the falls.
-Tirupati Airport is the nearest airport at around 44 kilometres distance from KailasaKona falls.
-Chennai International airport is the nearest major airport to the falls.
+Puttur railway station, with station code “PUT”, is the nearest railway station at around 13 kilometers distance from the falls.
+Tirupati Airport is the nearest airport at around 44 kilometers distance from KailasaKona Falls.
+Chennai International Airport is the nearest major airport to the falls.

-Accommodation Near to Kone Falls alias Coney falls or Kailaskona Falls
+Accommodation Near Kone Falls alias Coney Falls or Kailaskona Falls.

-Konai falls rooms are available close to the falls.
+Konai Falls rooms are available close to the falls.
 A.P.
-Tourism department hotel is situated very close to the main falls parking area.
+Tourism Department hotel is close to the main falls parking area.
 The first left road takes you to the Kailasnathkona Haritha Hotel (when returning from the Kone main falls parking area).
-This Kailasanatha Kona resort is situated very close to the parking area; around a quarter kilometres distance from the parking area.
+This Kailasanatha Kona resort is situated very close to the parking area, around a quarter kilometer distance from the parking area.

-There are quite a large number of hotels and restaurants in Puttur or Puthur town, around ten kilometres from Kone falls.
+There are quite a large number of hotels and restaurants in Puttur or Puthur town, around ten kilometers from Kone Falls.

-Do I Need to Take Permit to Visit Kone Falls?
+Do I Need to Get a Permit to Visit Kone Falls?

-You are not required to get any permit to visit Kone falls in Andhra.
-You can straight away go to any of the three falls here; Main Falls or the two small falls (mentioned below).
+You are not required to get any permit to visit Kone Falls in Andhra.
+You can go to the three falls here: Main Falls or the two small falls (mentioned below).

-There is a small fall with around 3 feet height and a small pond, at around 1 kilometre ahead of the main falls on your way to the main falls.
+There is a small fall around 3 feet in height and a small pond at around 1 kilometer ahead of the main falls on your way to the main falls.
 You need to go straight at the first major right turn.
-Park your car here and then walk through the mud road to this falls-cum-pond.
-Be wary of the rock pieces and stones were thrown all around, which falls from the hills atop, during the rainy season.
+Park your car here and walk through the mud road to this falls-cum-pond.
+Be wary of the rock pieces and stones thrown all around, which fall from the hills atop during the rainy season.

-The pond has a depth of only 2 to 4 feet and is very popular among tourists to Kone falls.
+The pond has a depth of only 2 to 4 feet and is very popular among tourists to Kone Falls.
 The small pool is cool and gets fresh water from the small fall at one corner of the pool.
 One can bathe or swim inside this pool.
-Few small fishes will try to bite you.
+Few small fish will try to bite you.
 These fishes will not harm you.
-It may at the most irritate you in the beginning, after which you get used to it and don’t bother much.
-People of all ages; kids to senior citizens; take bath here.
+It may at the most irritate you initially, after which you get used to it and don’t bother much.
+People of all ages, from kids to senior citizens, bathe here.

 This pond and the Falls can be accessed by walking around 10 minutes from the main road, which is hardly around 150 meters from the road to the main falls.
-These small falls can be easily accessed by people of all ages.
-It’s not safe at night as there may be poisonous snakes, on the path to the pond.
+People of all ages can easily access these small falls.
+It’s unsafe at night as there may be poisonous snakes on the path to the pond.

 Second Falls-cum-Pond Above the Previously Mentioned Fall, KailasaNatha Kone Falls

-Those who are adventurous can go trekking to the top of a nearby small hill, situated close to the above-mentioned pond.
-Another falls called KailasaNatha Kone Falls and a pond exists here also.
-Overflowing water from this pond forms the first falls (and the pond) mentioned in the previous paragraph, which is about 15 feet below the top pond.
+Those who are adventurous can go trekking to the top of a small hill situated close to the pond mentioned above.
+Another fall is called Kailasanatha Kone Falls, and a pond exists here.
+Overflowing water from this pond forms the first falls (and the pond) mentioned in the previous paragraph, about 15 feet below the top pond.

 Are There Any Shops on the Road to Kone Falls?

-There is a building with a shop cum hotel at around 0.75 kilometres distance from the main road towards the falls.
+There is a building with a shop cum hotel at around 0.75 kilometers distance from the main road towards the falls.
 You can buy oil, soap, shampoo, cigarettes, water bottles, biscuits, etc., from this shop.
-There are a couple of petty shops near to the parking lot, selling cigarettes, juices, etc.
+There are a couple of petty shops near the parking lot selling cigarettes, juices, etc.

 Kone Falls Hotels